Schools, take part!

 Taking part in the competition

-All parts of the competition are open to school students, and will be judged separately to entries from Imperial College.
+All parts of the competition are open to school students from Y10-13, and will be judged separately to entries from Imperial College.
 Every entry short-listed by our postgraduate markers will be read by the eminent scientist who sets each question, meaning there is a real possibility that your students' work will be read by world-leading academics.

 A full range of prizes are available to school students.
-All entrants who have been shortlisted will be invited to the Final at the Old Royal Naval College on the 21st of March.
+All entrants who have been shortlisted will be invited to the Final at the House of Lords on the 6th of March.
 All school students will need to be accompanied by a parent or guardian.
 At this time we cannot guarantee that there will be spaces for staff from the schools of shortlisted students.

 We can offer school teachers full control over the entry submission process, with the ability for teachers to pre-read all entries, as well as see who in their cohort has entered the competition.
 All schools will need to register their students who wish to enter, a service which we will provide.
 Sadly we cannot offer any specific advice on essay writing beyond what is available on our website, nor can we guarantee feedback on specific entries.